 Cerebral autosomal recessive arteriopathy with subcortical infarcts and leukoencephalopathy (CARASIL) is a systemic genetic disorder affecting the cerebral small vessels, spine and hair follicles.

 It should not be confused with its autosomal dominant counterpart, CADASIL.
 Autosomal recessive inherited diseases are usually more severe than autosomal dominant genetic disorders and CARASIL is no exception to this general rule.

-The true prevalence is unknown and CARASIL is probably under-recognised since no founder haplotype has been identified and the recently encountered European disease carriers support the theory of a wider distribution 1,2,4.
+The true prevalence is unknown, and CARASIL is probably under-recognised since no founder haplotype has been identified, and the recently encountered European disease carriers support the theory of a wider distribution 1,2,4.

 Typically patients present in young adulthood (twenties and thirties) with:

-- premature alopecia (most common initial symptom)
+- premature alopecia (as early as teenage years; most common initial symptom)

 - not infrequently, symptomatic epilepsy (secondary to infarctions)

 - relapsing severe low back pain and deforming spondylosis (present in roughly 80% of patients, notably early onset)